Ninju/nixconfig/docs/home-manager/activation_scripts.md

 CONTEXT: When I hit this issue, `~/.emacs.d` was empty.

-SOLUTION: `rm -rf ~/.emacs.d; emacs` - Deleting the directoring and loading Emacs solved it.
+SOLUTION: `rm -rf ~/.emacs.d; emacs` - Deleting the directory and loading Emacs solved it.

 ### Why not use the activation script for the install?